Jobs

 • phD Development of multiplexed photon sources for quantum technologies

 Quantum information technologies offers several promises in domains such as computation or secured communications.
-There is a wide variety of technologies available, including photonic qubits.
-The latter are robust against decoherence and are particularly interesting for quantum communications applications, even at room temperature.
-They also offers an alternative to other qubits technologies for quantum computing....
+Because of their robustness against decoherence, photonic qubits are particularly interesting for quantum communications applications, even at room temperature.
+They also offers an alternative to other qubits technologies for quantum computing.
+For the large-scale deployment of those applications, it is necessary...

 Learn more Apply